 2 years FT, 4 years PT

-This course normally takes 2 years full-time to complete but if you have relevant entry qualifications you may receive credit and be able to complete the course in 1.5 years or 1 year full-time, or part-time equivalent.
+This course normally takes 2 years full-time to complete but if you have relevant entry qualifications you may receive credit and be able to complete the course in 1.5 years or part-time equivalent.

 Students have a maximum of 6 years to complete this course including any periods of intermission and suspension, and must be continuously enrolled throughout.